Tuesday, June 2, 2026

 • SM2 scheduler over-schedules reviews compared to FSRS

 Pricing: Free to sign up with free starter courses included.
-Premium courses typically range from $30 to $100 per title, with some premium lifetime bundles priced higher.
+Premium courses typically range from $30 to $100 per title, with full repertoire coverage often $150 to $300 across multiple courses.
 Chessable PRO subscription exists for expanded access.

 Best for: Players who specifically want GM-curated content and are comfortable paying per course.
 See our guide to Chessable alternatives if the per-course pricing is a blocker.